PapediPoo/Desert_Ant_Behaviour/README.md

 We simulated the food-gathering behaviour of desert ants.
 Our environment is represented by a two-dimensional plane and contains the nest, (possibly) multiple food-sources and landmarks which are used by the ants for orientation.
 An ant performs the following actions:

 - The ant starts at the nest (with coordinates (0, 0)) and performs a biased random walk (biased toward the current direction vector) until it stumbles upon food.
-On its way, it saves for each dicovered landmark the directional vector to the previous landmark (or to the nest for the first landmark).
-Once the ant has found food, it uses these vectors to walk back to the nest.
+For each discovered landmark, the ant remembers the directional vector to the previous landmark (or to the nest for the first landmark).
+Once the ant has found a food source, it uses these vectors to walk back to the nest.
 - Because the walking-back-to-the-nest is also a biased random walk (though with a stronger bias towards the visited landmarks than in food-search behaviour), a probability exists that the ants loses its track.
 It then switches back to search behaviour until it finds another known landmark.
 - Once the ant found back to the nest, its journey has ended.